Dispersion relation for hadronic light-by-light scattering: $\eta$ and $\eta'$ poles: Dispersion relations for the isovector transition form factors

 In Ref.~\cite{Guo:2011ir} the amplitude for $\eta' \to 2 (\pi^+ \pi^-)$ was first examined within chiral perturbation theory (ChPT) by virtue of the anomalous WZW term~\cite{Wess:1971yu,Witten:1983tw}.
 While there is no direct contribution to the process at leading order $\mathcal{O}(p^4)$, at $\mathcal{O}(p^6)$ diagrams involving kaon loops and counterterms derived from a sixth-order Lagrangian of odd intrinsic parity~\cite{Bijnens:2001bb} contribute.
 Additionally, employing a hidden local symmetry (HLS) model~\cite{Fujiwara:1984mp,Bando:1987br} the authors of Ref.~\cite{Guo:2011ir} found the amplitude to be dominated by $\rho$-meson-exchange contributions shown in Fig.~\ref{fig:eta4pi_feynman}$(a)$.

 The left-hand-cut contribution, showcased in Fig.~\ref{fig:eta4pi_feynman}$(b)$, can be incorporated by means of phenomenological resonance Lagrangians: the interaction term of a tensor meson and two pseudoscalars as well as the tensor meson propagator can be found in Ref.~\cite{Ecker:2007us}, while the model for the tensor--vector--pseudoscalar interaction is featured in Ref.~\cite{Giacosa:2005bw}.
 Finally the interaction of a vector meson with two pseudoscalars is taken from Ref.~\cite{Bando:1987br}.
-Employing the HLS scheme and the phenomenological Lagrangians mentioned above, see App.~\ref{app:Feynman}, the scalar function in the decay amplitude of $\eta' \to 2(\pi^+ \pi^-)$ in Eq.~\eqref{Eq:eta4pi_general} can be written as $\mathcal{F} = \mathcal{F}_\text{HLS}+ \mathcal{F}_{a_2}$, where
+Employing the HLS scheme and the phenomenological Lagrangians mentioned above, see App.~\ref{app:Feynman}, the scalar function in the decay amplitude of $\eta' \to 2(\pi^+ \pi^-)$ in Eq.~\eqref{Eq:eta4pi_general} can be written as $\mathcal{F} = \mathcal{F}_\text{HLS}+ \mathcal{F}_{a_2}$, where\footnote{The amplitude for the $\eta$ would be larger by a factor $\sqrt{2}$.}

 with $D_\rho(s) = M_\rho^2 - s - i M_\rho \Gamma_\rho(s)$ and the energy-dependent width of the $\rho$, $\Gamma_\rho(s)$ (the precise form of which is never required below), and